itsapaulblem/Cosys_Airsim_Exploration/README.md

 ---

-## 6. Detailed Comparison: Old vs. New Architecture
+## Detailed Comparisons: Old vs New Architecture

 | Aspect                | Old (Monolithic)                      | New (Modular, Multi-Node)                | Why New is Better                        |
 |-----------------------|---------------------------------------|------------------------------------------|------------------------------------------|